elit-altum/Task-Manager-REST-API/README.md

 *Secure Route*

 - Will logout the user from it's current session and from all the other sessions ,i.e. if a user has been using the app on multiple devices, by deleting the provided and all the other JWTs issued.
+- Will return a *200 response* along with the data similar to that returned in 3.
+- If failure, a *500 response* is returned.
 - No request modifications/attachments are required.
 - All the past JWTs can now ***not be used*** for acccessing secure routes in the future.